lsst-sqre/build-and-publish-to-pypi/README.md

           python-version: "3.11"
 ```

-Notes:
+> **Note**
+>
+> - This workflow file must match the name of the workflow file you specified in PyPI as the trusted publisher workflow file.
+> - Remember to set the `url` in the `environment` section to your PyPI project's URL.
+> - Ensure the environment's `name` matches the name of the environment you specified in PyPI.

-- We recommend using GitHub Releases to trigger a PyPI release.
-To do this, include the `release` event with a type of `published` in the workflows `on` section.
+> - We recommend using GitHub Releases to trigger a PyPI release.
+To do this, include the `release` event with a type of `published` in the workflow's `on` section.
-  In the `lsst-sqre/build-and-publish-to-pypi`'s `upload` input, check if the event is a release publication.
-This allows the action to run on other events, such as pushes and pull requests, in a dry-run mode to validate the package build.
-Releases to PyPI are only performed when the GitHub Release is published.
+>   In the job's `if` section, check that the event is a release publication.
+>   See _Dry-run mode for package validation_ below for how to run this action in a general Pull Request workflow without publishing to PyPI.

+## Action reference

-## Inputs
+### Inputs

 - `python-version` (string, required) the Python version.
 - `upload` (boolean, optional) a flag to enable PyPI uploads.
 Default is `true`.
   If `false`, the action skips the upload to PyPI, but also runs additional pre-flight validation with [`twine check`](https://twine.readthedocs.io/en/stable/index.html#twine-check).
 - `working-directory` (string, optional) the directory containing the package to build and publish.
 Default is `.`.

-## Outputs
+### Outputs

 No outputs.